attgm/earley-cc/README.md

 # earley-cc
-Earley perser for the probabilistic context-free grammar on C++
+Earley parser for the probabilistic context-free grammar on C++

 ## What is this?
 I'm going to try to correct the code [I wrote as a master degree student](https://github.com/attgm/earley-c) into a modern code.